fieldtrip/website/tutorial/sensor_analysis.md

     cfg.layout          = 'CTF151_helmet.mat';
     ft_multiplotER(cfg, tl);

 Note that we request channel labels and head outline showing, and with a particular template layout corresponding to our MEG acquisition system.
-The output should look like thi
+The output should look like this:

 {% include image src="/assets/img/tutorial/sensor_analysis/multiploter.png" %}